tobe93gf/snscrape/README.md

-Using the code below, we are scraping 100 tweets between January 1, 2021, and May 31, 2021, with the keywords ‘COVID’, then pull attributes DateTime, tweet id, text, and username from the tweet object.
+Using the code below, we are scraping 5000 tweets between January 1, 2021, and May 31, 2021, with the keyword ‘COVID’, then pull attributes DateTime, tweet id, text, and username from the tweet object.

     import snscrape.modules.twitter as sntwitter
     import pandas